 Finding great creative talent can be tricky.
 And finding great creative talent who also jibe with your company culture can be even trickier.
-Here are the 14 most critical qualitative questions to understand how they work, what makes them tick, if they’re right for you—and if you’re right for them.
+Here are the 14 most critical qualitative creative interview questions, to understand how they work, what makes them tick, if they're right for you—and if you're right for them.
 Keep in mind that quantitative questions are also essential to help mitigate unconscious bias.
 Happy hiring!

 1. What will you miss about your current gig?

 Once someone is on the hunt for a new job, it's usually easy for them to conjure up everything they hate about their current one.
 But instead of going down Bad Memory Lane, ask them about the positive stuff instead.
 This gives you a good sense of what's important to your potential hire and whether it's something you can offer them at your company.